 2. Choosing the Appropriate Time to Finalize the Divorce

-There are certain circumstances in which waiting to finalize the divorce until after December 31 may be more advantageous from a tax perspective.
+There are circumstances in which waiting to finalize the divorce until after December 31 may be more advantageous from a tax perspective.
 For example, if one spouse earns significantly more income than the other, having to file as single could result in a higher tax bill, as the tax brackets for single filers are generally less forgiving than for those who can choose “married filing jointly."

 However, in cases where both spouses are high earners, filing jointly could put them in the highest tax bracket, whereas filing separately would not.

-3. Sorting Out Who Gets to Claim Dependents
+3. Sorting Out Who Gets Tax Credits

 5. Determining the Best Way to Transfer Property